ClickHouse/ClickHouse/docs/en/operations/system-tables/metrics.md

 Number of outstanding requests

-### KeeperConnectedHostInLocalAZ

-Whether connected to a Keeper host in the same local availability zone

 ### LocalThread

 Number of threads in local thread pools.
 The threads in local thread pools are taken from the global thread pool.